 Are crypto bridges safe?
 The execution rule that protects you

 The built-in bridge moves stablecoins and major assets between chains in one click.
-It’s genuinely useful — and it’s also where a lot of people have lost everything.
+It’s genuinely useful — it costs 0.875% of the transfer, calculated on the pre-fee value, plus whatever the underlying route charges — and it’s also where a lot of people have lost everything.

 Test every bridge with a throwaway amount first: move $100 of USDC before you move $10,000.
 A five-minute delay on a test transaction is cheap insurance against discovering a bug with your savings on the line.
 The deeper risk isn’t a typo, though — it’s counterparty failure.
-Nomad Bridge lost roughly $190M to an misuse in 2022; Ronin Bridge lost about $625M the same year.
+Nomad Bridge lost roughly $190M to an misuse in August 2022 — a botched upgrade that made every message look pre-approved, then got copy-pasted by 300-plus addresses in a free-for-all.
+Ronin Bridge lost about $625M in March that same year.
 Both were “solid” right up until they weren’t.
 Bridge only what you could stomach losing, and only when the move actually justifies the risk.

 MetaMask Portfolio vs Zerion vs Zapper: which dashboard?